 Our curriculum is not narrowed, we have designed an ambitious curriculum based on the knowledge of our learners that includes a high proportion of disadvantaged and SEND pupils to ensure that they are equipped with the knowledge and cultural capital they need to succeed in life.
 Where appropriate a bespoke and highly personalised curriculum offer is made to individual pupils.

-Our cross curriculum approach is designed so that subject specific skills are taught within an exciting topic each half term and enables our children to make meaningful links and become passionate about their own learning and wellbeing.
-Hooks, enrichment activities and extra-curricular opportunities supplement each topic to enable our children to make connections in their learning and acquire a deep understanding.
+Hooks, enrichment activities and extra-curricular opportunities supplement 'big question' each topic to enable our children to make connections in their learning and acquire a deep understanding.
 We ensure that the links we make are real, not contrived and choose areas where genuine connections between subjects occur naturally.
 Ensuring that the connections make sense to the children.

-We are determined that every child, will have a lifelong love of reading, and will be able to comprehend and read fluently by the end of Year 6.
+We are determined that every child, will have a lifelong love of science, and will be able to question and investigate a hypothesis.
 Our curriculum is led by the high quality and diverse texts that we choose to support learning.

 We have created an environment where children are motivated to learn together in a respectful, safe and trusted learning environment where individual success are celebrated.
+It is our intent that when our pupils leave school, they will articulate tier 3 vocabulary of the Science curriculum.
+They will know and remember key learning of Science from their primary years.

 Implementation